HPCNow/hpcnow-labs/user-training/04-workload-manager.md

 Free Documentation License".

-HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
+HPCNow!, hereby disclaims all copyright interest in this document `hpcnow-labs' written by Jordi Blasco.
 -->
 # Hands-On 04: Workload Manager

-In this hands-on, we are going to interact with the workload manager by submiting different type of jobs, listing and cancelling them.
+In this hands-on, we are going to interact with the workload manager by submitting different type of jobs, listing and cancelling them.

 *Estimated time : 30 minutes*